 The locus of a newly annotated gene that is identical to a known gene is named after the approved symbol for that gene if available in Entrez Gene and the approved gene name is used for the description (Full_name).
 Interim symbols can be used, but symbols such as accession numbers, Riken or FLJ identifiers, genetic marker names, etc. (often found as approved symbols in mouse) are not acceptable as locus names.
-For human the only irregular symbols we use is the Corf type (e.g. C21orf56) and KIAA types (e.g. KIAA0020).
+For human the only irregular symbols we use is the Corf types and KIAA types.